simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_10_basic-code-examples/basic-code-examples.md

 These basic guidelines and examples are given using the server-side **Rhino** scripting language syntax for usage within business object scripts, workflow scripts, external object scripts, ...

-For more details on **Rhino** sscripting you can check [the Mozilla Rhino documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Documentation)
+For more details on **Rhino** scripting you can check [the Mozilla Rhino documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Documentation)

 > **Note**:
 >